 Unless time is critical and another hospital is nearer, the EMS crews generally transport patients to the hospital that they or their families choose.

-FirstHealth Emergency Medicine physicians are in radio contact with each ambulance crew during emergency rescue and transport missions.
-This ensures that patients receive expert care en route to the hospital and that the Emergency Department staff is ready to begin treatment the moment they arrive.
+EMS paramedics have standing orders for most treatments they perform in the field, but also have the ability to radio a FirstHealth Emergency Medicine physician if needed during emergency rescue and transport missions.
+EMS always radios a report to the Emergency Department so the staff knows the patient is on the way.
+This ensures that patients receive expert care en route to the hospital and that the Emergency Department staff is ready to begin treatment the moment the patient arrives.

-FirstHealth of the Carolinas provides 911 (EMS) for three counties in North Carolina; Chatham, Montgomery and Richmond as well as Chesterfield County, S.C.
+FirstHealth of the Carolinas provides 911 (EMS) for three counties in North Carolina; Chatham, Montgomery and Richmond.

-With 50 ambulances and 250 employees, the FirstHealth Regional EMS System is one of the largest ambulance systems in the two Carolinas, covering more than 3,200 square miles.
+With 40 ambulances and 200 employees, the FirstHealth Regional EMS System is one of the largest ambulance systems in North Carolina, covering more than 3,000 square miles.

-The system also includes Medical Transport in Moore County, wheelchair vans in Montgomery and Hoke counties and Critical Care Transport and responds to more than 30,000 calls and transports more than 21,500 patients annually.
+The system also includes Medical Transport in Moore County, hospital-to-hospital transport teams in Hoke, Moore and Scotland counties and responds to more than 25,000 calls and transports more than 20,000 patients annually.